HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US04/01.requirements-engineering/US04-requirements.md

     * a name
     * the start date
     * the end date
-    * the historical events
-    * the industry generation factors (for each generating industry)
+    * the entity generation factor (for each generating entity)

 * Selected data:
-    * a map
-    * the available locomotion types
     * the available industries
     * the imported cargoes (for each port)
     * the exported cargoes (for each port)
     * the transformed cargoes (for each port)
+    * the available locomotion types

 **Output Data:**

-* List of available maps
-* List of available locomotion types
 * List of industries
 * List of cargoes
+* List of available locomotion types
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)